knaitas/React-Docker-Container/README.md

 # Simple and Clean React Container

---*Usage
+##Usage

-*Build the container
+Build the container

 ```
 sudo docker build -f Dockerfile.prod -t frontend:latest .
 ```

-*Run the container
+Run the container

 ```
 sudo docker run -it -p 80:80 --rm frontend:latest
 ```

-## One thing to keep in mind:
+### One thing to keep in mind:

---*Nginx is redirecting all traffic to index.html
+Nginx is redirecting all traffic to index.html